Skip to main content

 Identifier: S2264

-Scope and Contents This collection includes photocopies of the transcription made of a diary kept by James H. Montgomery from February 10, 1864 to January 25, 1865 while he served with the United States Army Signal Corps during the Civil War.
+Scope and Contents This collection includes photocopies of a transcription of a diary kept by James H. Montgomery from February 10, 1864 to January 25, 1865, while he served with the United States Army Signal Corps during the Civil War.
 His diary includes entries regarding the weather and his daily activities, a list of the members of the Signal Corps, the song "My Birthday Song," acrostics, and poems.
-The collection also includes a photocopy of a one-page document regarding the origin of the coat...
+The collection also includes a photocopy of a one-page document regarding the origin of the coat of...

 Dates: 1864-1865; 1967